Æthelred the Unready: Coinage

 Edgar had carried through a major overhaul of the coinage, with a single design based on dies supplied from one centre, replacing the old system of local designs.
 Coins had the king's name and his stylised head on the obverse and the name of the moneyer and town of issue on the reverse. Æthelred carried on this system.
-He and his advisers applied the system of frequent recoinages more effectively than it had been in the past, helping to create a system which was influential on the European coinages of the central Middle Ages.
+He and his advisers applied the principle of frequent recoinages more effectively than it had been in the past, helping to create a system which was influential on the European coinages of the central Middle Ages.
 The standard of purity of the silver was high, apart from occasional localised debasement later in the reign.

 The numismatist Rory Naismith summarises Æthelred's coinage:

 Æthelred's reign, from the institution of the Hand types onwards, is at the heart of the late Anglo-Saxon coinage system.
 It saw the fullest development of systematic recoinage, as well as several anomalous types which shed light on the workings of the currency more generally.
 Yet these small types also emphasise the fact that Æthelred's coinage was still a complex and evolving entity.
 Its impressive sequence of type-changes only came into being after a period of trial and improvement, especially in the early part of the reign.

-Hand types, which have an image of the hand of God (see top right) on the reverse, were minted in the 980s.
-The Crux type, which has a cross in the inner circle on the reverse, was produced much greater quantities from the late 980s to the mid-990s, and it may have been produced in the context of Æthelred's repentance for his youthful misdeeds.
+Hand types, which have an image of the hand of God on the reverse, were minted in the 980s.
+The Crux type, which has a cross in the inner circle on the reverse, was produced in much greater quantities in the mid-990s, and it may have been produced in the context of Æthelred's repentance for his youthful misdeeds.
 It is the first late Anglo-Saxon type to be found on a large scale in hoards in Scandinavia, and much of it may have been taken there as part of tribute, although this has been questioned as there are even more German coins and few Viking raids have been recorded on Germany.
 The Long Cross type, with a cross which extends into the outer circle, was minted from the late 990s to the late 1000s.
 The rare Helmet type, which has a helmeted bust of the king on the obverse, was minted from around 1003.
 It may be intended to portray the king taking the fight to the Vikings.
-The very rare Agnus Dei type (see middle right), which portrays the Lamb of God on the obverse instead of the king, probably dates to the crisis of 1009.
-The final issue was the Last Small Cross type (see bottom right), the production of which commenced around 1009 and continued briefly into Cnut's reign.
+The very rare Agnus Dei type, which portrays the Lamb of God on the obverse instead of the king, probably dates to the crisis of 1009.
+The final issue was the Last Small Cross type, the production of which commenced around 1009 and continued briefly into Cnut's reign.